Cellulite and extracorporeal Shockwave therapy (CelluShock-2009) - a Randomized Trial

 Non-randomized clinical data suggest that extracorporal shock wave therapy applied as acoustic wave therapy is beneficial in terms of improved skin elasticity and revitalizing dermis in cellulite [2, 3].

-Non-randomised clinical studies on the effect of extracorporeal shock wave therapy on cellulite with different outcome measures applied.
+The following non-controlled studies examined the effect of extracorporeal shock wave therapy on cellulite with various outcome measures (Table 1).

 Recently, a small size (n = 25) randomised-controlled trial with large confidence intervals has been published .
 Six sessions over four weeks using the D-ACTOR® 200 by Storz Medical improved depressions, elevations, roughness, and elasticity within three months.
 However, to date we do not have any evidence regarding the effect of gluteal home-based strength training with or without extracorporeal shockwave therapy on the clinical outcome in cellulite in terms of digital images, microcirculation and patient-self-reported assessment.